 Download & Install

 Warp is built to perform all calculations on GPUs using Nvidia’s CUDA platform.
-Thus, your system needs to have at least one recent Nvidia GPU with at least 8 GB memory.
+Thus, your system needs to have at least one recent Nvidia GPU with at least 8 GB memory, although 11+ GB will make things easier.
 Consumer-grade GeForce models are just as fine as expensive Quadros and Teslas.
 The minimum architecture is Maxwell.
 This comprehensive table will tell you what’s Maxwell or better.

 AMD Threadripper with 16 cores